JoLcte/printf42prov/README.md

                                     --- My own version of ft_printf ---

-I wanted to follow the idea of having a buffer if size BUSIZ often defined in the system (used indeed in stevbuf)
+I wanted to follow the idea of having a buffer of size BUSIZ often defined in the system (used indeed in stevbuf)

 That was quite a challenge but I've learned a lot about memory use, system optimizations and the different sizes we can use.